drok/Cloudflare-tests/README.md

 ## The Problem with Cache Busting

-Cache busting is a common technique where filenames include a hash or version number (e.g., `app.a7ec317.js` or app.min.js?v=3.33) to force browsers to download new versions of files.
-While this ensures users get updated assets, it creates a significant problem:
+Cache busting is a common technique where filenames include a hash or version number (e.g., `app.a7ec317.js` or `app.min.js?v=3.33`) to force browsers to download new versions of files.
+While this ensures users get updated assets, it creates two significant problems:

+### Problem 1 - Open tabs are broken

 When you deploy a new version of your site, users who still have the old HTML/JS in their browsers will request the old versioned files - but those files no longer exist on the server, resulting in 404 errors and broken experiences.